Joss Stone: 2007–2008: Introducing Joss Stone

 Stone caused controversy at the 2007 BRIT Awards ceremony on 14 February 2007 while presenting the award for British Male Solo Artist (won by James Morrison).
 Speaking in an American accent, she circled the podium and gave a speech about Robbie Williams, who had been the target of earlier jokes made by host Russell Brand.
 Williams had been reported as going into rehabilitation that same week.
 As her speech continued, she made remarks about Brand, implying that he was heading for rehabilitation himself (while singing a passage of Amy Winehouse's hit "Rehab").
-In response to the British media's reaction, Stone responded, "At the end of the day, I don't give a fuck if people have a problem with my accent.
-That's all I can say about it.
-The words I say do not change.
-If the way that it sounds is skew-wiff and you don't like it, don't listen.
+The following year, in response to the British media's negative reaction of her American accent, Stone said, "The words I say do not change.
 I'm not being a cruel person by sounding a different way.
 And I can't help it.
 I've been [in America working] since I was, like, 14."
-Stone later claimed that her record label cancelled all her upcoming press appearances to publicise her upcoming third album as a result of the backlash.

 Stone began work on her third studio album, Introducing Joss Stone, at Compass Point Studios in Nassau, Bahamas, in May 2006.
 Released on 12 March 2007, the album was coordinated by A&R Chris Anokute, produced by Raphael Saadiq, and included collaborations with Lauryn Hill, Common, and Joi.
 Virgin Records describes the album as "an electrifying mix of warm vintage soul, 1970s-style R&B, Motown girl-group harmonies, and hip-hop grooves".
 Stone herself describes it as "truly me.
 That's why I'm calling it Introducing Joss Stone.
 These are my words, and this is who I am as an artist."
 She also revealed on The Tavis Smiley Show that her break-up with Beau Dozier was a source of inspiration while writing Introducing Joss Stone.
 The album debuted and peaked at No. 12 on the UK Albums Chart, not managing to match the success of Stone's two previous albums.
 It nevertheless debuted at No. 2 on the Billboard 200 selling 118,000 copies in its first week, becoming the highest debut for a British solo female artist on the US chart, surpassing the record previously held by Amy Winehouse with Back to Black (which in turn would later be outdone by Leona Lewis, whose album Spirit debuted at No. 1 the week of 26 April 2008).